Guide, Updated 18 May 2026

 4. 04

-Check /research/centre-difficulty-clustering and /rankings/easiest to confirm the winning centre is in a structurally easier cluster, not a one-year outlier.
+Check /research/centre-difficulty-clustering and /rankings/easiest to confirm the winning centre is in a structurally easier band, not a one-year outlier.

 This 4-step framework converts the easiest-centre question from gut feel into a 5-minute spreadsheet.
-The weighted score makes the tradeoffs explicit; the cluster cross-reference protects against year-to-year noise.
+The weighted score makes the tradeoffs explicit; the difficulty cross-reference protects against year-to-year noise.

 A worked example: Romford candidate